Peter554/netlifycmsdemo/slides/content.md

 Netlify CMS takes a different approach.

-- *Content as code*.
+- **Content as code**.
 Content is stored in the git repository, just like the code.
+Including media using git large file storage.
 - Integrates seamlessly with the Netlify build system.
 - Changes in content automatically commit onto the git repository, which then triggers a build in Netlify.